MEM2677/spid-bundle-be/README.md

 ## Reverting the configuration

-When developing locally reverting the configuration is immediate:
+The fastest way to revert the configuration is through the appropriate [REST API](#rest-api-support) invcation.

+Alternatively, when developing locally please follow these steps:

 First we stop the Keycloak instance: